TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/66 - Revelation/Revelation 13/Revelation 13.6.md

 ---

-And he opened his mouth for blasphemies against God, to blaspheme his name, and his tabernacle, [even] them that dwell in the heaven.
+He opened his mouth for blasphemy against God, to blaspheme his name, and his dwelling, those who dwell in heaven.